Duan Yingying: 2018: Second doubles title

 Duan won her second doubles title at the Taiwan Open, playing with Wang Yafan.

 2019: French Open finalist, Wuhan doubles title

 Duan and Zheng Saisai reached the final of the French Open, losing to Tímea Babos and Kristina Mladenovic.

-In September, they reached the quarterfinals of the US Open, however, they were beaten by the eventual champions Elise Mertens and Aryna Sabalenka.
+In September, they reached the quarterfinals of the US Open, however, they were beaten by the eventual champions, Elise Mertens and Aryna Sabalenka.
 The following week, with Zheng unavailable, she partnered with Veronika Kudermetova for the first time to win the doubles title at the Wuhan Open, beating Mertens and Sabalenka in the final.

+2021: Olympics participation

+She partnered again Zheng Saisai at the delayed Tokyo Olympics.
+They lost in the first round.